CarlosRodriguezF/PowerFeed/README.md

 bool DIR_Inv  = 1;    //Use this value to Invert or not the DIRection Pin function.
 (In case the direction of the power feed is inverted) bool EN_Inv  = 0;     //Use this value to Invert or not the ENable Pin function.

+You can change the pin out assignation in the main as well /**---------------------------------Pinout definition---------------------------------**/
+//Modify this values according your connectionts, just dont move encoder pins and PULSE pin they are fixed const int pinA = 2;         //Encoder input pin A (If selected 2/3 works with interrupt) (Do not change) const int pinB = 3;         //Encoder input pin B (If selected 2/3 works with interrupt) (Do not change) const int PULSE =11;        //Pulse signal for Stepper driver (Do not change)
+const int EN = 6;           //Enable signal for Stepper driver const int DIR = 7;          //Direction signal for stepper driver const int EN_sw = 10;       //Encoder switch const int SW_left = 9;      //Input switch signal for left movement const int SW_right = 12;    //Input switch signal for right movement /**-----------------------------------------------------------------------------------**/

 **PICTURES**